rayanwaked/RayanWaked/README.md

 ## 🚀 Featured projects & apps

 ### Skyliner for Bluesky
-Currently under development, stay tuned @skyliner.app on Bluesky! </br>
+Currently under development (open-source upon App Store release), stay tuned @skyliner.app on Bluesky! </br>
 *Native iOS client for Bluesky written in Swift/SwiftUI, heavy focus on UX*
 - Integrates with ATProtocol via ATProtoKit
 - Tons of tiny UI considerations

 <img width="5550" height="2796" alt="Skyliner Resources Group 104" src="https://github.com/user-attachments/assets/562ed463-cda8-430a-b01d-3f079c7a1ce2" />

-#### About the app
+#### About Skyliner

-**Skyliner** is a native iOS client for [Bluesky](https://blueskyweb.xyz), built with Swift and SwiftUI.
+**Skyliner** is a native iOS client for [Bluesky](https://bsky.app/), built with Swift and SwiftUI.
 It utilizes the [ATProtoKit](https://github.com/MasterJ93/ATProtoKit) framework to connect to Bluesky’s AT Protocol.
 The app focuses on a refined user interface and smooth user experience, with an emphasis on minimalistic and maintainable code.

 This is done with an **MVVM‑C** (Model‑View‑ViewModel‑Coordinator) architecture with a centralized `AppState` for dependency injection and global state.
 The goal is a refined, elegant user experience built on a clean, maintainable codebase.
 Development experience matters just as much as user experience.